The Public Health Implications of Social Vulnerability in the U.S. Virgin Islands

 - Are places with high social vulnerability also more at risk of flooding impacts than places of low social vulnerability?

 This report provides the first estimate of social vulnerability in the USVI.
 We found that most urban populations in St. Thomas and St. Croix had high levels of social vulnerability.
-We also found that most of these populations are at greater risk of exposure to flood in their home or outside, especially on St. Thomas, and they live in regions of potentially high noise and air pollution.
+We also found that most populations with high levels of vulnerability are at greater risk of exposure to flooding, especially on St. Thomas.
 On St. Croix, they live downwind from a major industrial area that also has a refinery.
 On St. Thomas and St. Croix, they live near major roads, airports, ports, and other industrial facilities.
 Results of this analysis can be used to better understand, mitigate, and communicate risk to populations in the USVI.

 Public Health Implications